 Beyond Boundaries: The Power of Solution-Led Design in Healthcare

-Hospitals are constantly evolving, but meaningful innovation often comes not from building new, but from transforming what already exists.
-At South Shore University Hospital, Northwell Health faced exactly this challenge: expanding patient rooms, surgical suites, and critical care spaces within a 1970s building with floor-to-floor heights as low as 10’-7”.
-The project also required integrating seismic bracing, floodplain resilience, and hurricane-zone considerations—all without compromising the patient experience.
-The question was not just what could be built, but how.
-At the height of COVID, the urgency to deliver these spaces only intensified, compressing timelines and increasing the pressure to find solutions quickly.
+Hospitals are constantly evolving, but meaningful innovation often comes not from building something new—it comes from transforming what already exists.
+At South Shore University Hospital, Northwell Health faced exactly this challenge: expanding patient rooms, surgical suites, and critical care spaces within an addition that had to align with the constraints of the adjacent 1970s structure.
+Existing floor-to-floor heights, as low as 10’-7”, had to be maintained, requiring careful coordination of structure, systems, and clinical needs.
+At the same time, the project needed to accommodate the demands of a hurricane zone, seismic zone, and floodplain—each adding layers of complexity without room for compromise in patient experience.
+The question was not just what could be built, but how it could be built within these limitations.
+At the height of COVID, the urgency to deliver these critical spaces only intensified, compressing timelines and amplifying the need for thoughtful, efficient solutions.

 We approached the project with a solution-led mindset, viewing every constraint as an opportunity to rethink how care could be delivered.
 From the outset, it was clear that every square foot mattered, with both critical vertical and horizontal limitations shaping the design.
 Within the 10’-7” slab-to-slab height, the hybrid operating rooms needed to accommodate advanced imaging systems in a space built long before such technology existed.
 Every component—from surgical booms to imaging tables—was carefully evaluated and selected to maximize functionality while respecting tight spatial limits.